TRex22/COMS3007_ML_Labs/README.md

 for some machine learning experiments.
 I want to release this tool as something useful in the future, its still a work in progress and has many TODOs.

+ImageProcessor is a really cool program (in my humble opionion, Im a nerd) but I developed it very quickly which means its probably quite unstable and prone to crashing.
+If bugs are found please add an issue on GitHub, that would be much appreciated.
+Versions after 0.1 are meant for release.
+0.1 is only meant to be used for a very specific machine learning project I am working on - which has a strict deadline.

 ##TODOS:
 #ImageProcessor:
 	- perhaps clustering for images